GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

     * TestValidCrateCard: Create a new card for the database

 ### Testing the REST API in Cypress
 This is done through an end-to-end Cypress spec.
-The tests are stored in the end to end spec spec.cy.js.
+The tests are stored in the end to end specs spec.cy.js and testBackEndWithCookie.cy.js.
+* testBackEndWithCookie.cy.js (from Sprint 3):
+  * BasicLoginAndLogout
+    * Basic Login: Login without having previously logged in or logged out.
+    * Basic Logout: Logout after logging in.
+  * Multiple Logins and Logouts
+    * Logout before login: Tests that logging out before loggin in does not throw error.
+    * Login with invalid user credentials: Tests that logging in with invalid credentials results in a 404 error.
+    * Login twice with valid credentials: Tests that logging in with valid user credentials without logging out between the log ins does not throw an error.
+    * Logout: Final logout (actually repeat of basic logout due to way Cypress tests work)
+* spec.cy.js (from Sprint 2):
   * Test GET User information: Tests that the /user/get/{username}/{password} route operates correctly
     * GET with correct username and password: Tests valid username and password combination has response status code of 200.
     * GET with incorrect password: Tests that invalid username and password combination has response status code of 404.
   * Test POST User: Tests that the /user/new route operates correctly
     * POST with already taken username: Tests that attempt to create new user with already taken username has a response status code of 400
     * POST with already taken email: Tests that attempt to create new user with already taken email has a response status code of 400
     * POST with missing info: Tests that attempt to create new user while not fully specifying needed data has a response status code of 400.
     * POST with valid info: Tests that successful creation of user has status code of 201
   * Test GET gift card information: Tests if the correct information is returned when requesting for a particular company name
     * GET with correct company name: Tests that a 200 status code is the response when requesting for a valid company name
     * GET without passing parameter: Tests that a 400 status code is the response to a request missing the *companyName* query parameter.
     * Get with unkown company: Tests that a 404 status code is the response to a request with a *companyName* not present in the database.
   * Test POST GiftCard: Tests if the gift card is successfully created
     * POST with already taken card number: Tests that a 400 status code is the response when creating a gift card that has the same number as another gift card
     * POST with missing card number: Tests that a 400 status code is the response when creating a gift card without its card number
     * POST with valid new card: Tests that succesful creation of a new card has a response status code of 201

 # Conclusion
 * describe here